 - 2 cups red wine, such as Cabernet Sauvignon

-- 1 tbsp flour (for thickening sauce at end of cook time)
+- 1 tablespoon flour (for thickening sauce at end of cook time)

 - fresh chopped parsley, for serving